deber0/deber0.github.io/docs/_sources/pages/course_listing/grad_school/digital_forensics607.rst.txt

 CYSE607 - Advanced Digital Forensics
 ====================================

-.. note:: this is a note as a placement
+.. note:: this is a note as a placeholder